tanupoo/fiapy/HOWTO-cert.md

 The text includes how to create a certificate signing request (CSR) and to sign it by CA.

-## todo

-- check the cipher algorithms whether it's suitable for a level of security.

 ## component's certificate generation

+This section describes the way to generate **a self-signed certificate**.
-Note that the certificates created in this section could be used to create a TLS session.
+The certificates created in this section could be used to create a TLS session.
 However, the issuer in the certificate is identical to the subject name.
 It means that no one guarantee the public key in the certificate.
-If you don't trust the peer directly, you have to create a certificate signed by a trust point (e.g. CA).
+If you don't trust the peer directly, you don't use such certificates.
+You have to create a certificate signed by a trust point (e.g. CA).
-See next setion.
+Skip this section for that.

 - create a configuration file of openssl.